 The McKinsey PEI (Personal Experience Interview) is one of the most talked-about features today in consulting applications.
-It differs significantly from the personal fit interview conducted at BCG, Bain, or any other consulting firm.
+It differs significantly from the personal fit interview conducted at BCG, Bain, or any other top firm.
 While the content of the interview has not changed in many years, most candidates are still a bit lost when it comes to preparing for it.

 If they try to research on Google, most results present myths or half-truths that unnerve them in the best case and have them prepare irrelevant answers to non-existing questions, missing the actual point of these interviews, in the worst case.